I Will Always Love You (Whitney Houston recording): Accolades

 "I Will Always Love You" won the 1994 Grammy Awards for Record of the Year and Best Female Pop Vocal Performance, Houston's third win in the latter category after earlier wins in 1986 and 1988.
 During the Grammy Award telecast, Dolly Parton and David Foster presented the latter Grammy to Houston.
-The single topped the 1993 Billboard Hot 100 and Hot R&B Singles year-end charts simultaneously, becoming the first single by a female artist and the second overall to achieve that feat behind Prince's "When Doves Cry" nine years earlier.
-In addition, it received Favorite Pop/Rock Single and Favorite Soul/R&B Single awards at the 21st American Music Awards, which was the first record by a solo female artist to win both categories, and the third overall in AMA history behind "Endless Love" by Lionel Richie & Diana Ross in 1982 and "Beat It" by Michael Jackson in 1984.
+The song was ranked the number one single of 1993 simultaneously on the Billboard Hot 100 and Hot R&B Singles year-end charts, the first time in nine years that a single accomplished the feat after "When Doves Cry" by Prince back in 1984.
+It was also the first song by a woman to accomplish this milestone.
+In addition, it received Favorite Pop/Rock Song and Favorite Soul/R&B Song awards at the 21st American Music Awards, which was the first record by a solo artist to win both categories, and the second overall in AMA history behind "Endless Love" by Lionel Richie & Diana Ross in 1982.
 "I Will Always Love You" won two Japan Gold Disc Awards in 1993 for International Song of the Year, and a 1994 International Song of the Year Special Award for Japanese sales of over one million units.

 In 2009, the ballad was ranked the 17th most played song in public places in Great Britain by Phonographic Performance Limited (PPL).
 In February 2013, the song was voted the number one love song of all time by The Harris Poll.
 In 2019, "I Will Always Love You" was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
 In 2021, "I Will Always Love You" was listed at number 94 on the updated list of Rolling Stone's 500 Greatest Songs of All Time.
 In 2023, "I Will Always Love You" was listed at number 60 on Billboard's list of the 500 Best Pop Songs of All Time, Houston's second highest-ranked song on the list.